 The keyname routine returns a character string corresponding to the key c: o Printable characters are displayed as themselves, e.g., a one-char- acter string containing the key. o Control characters are displayed in the ^X notation. o DEL (character 127) is displayed as ^?. o Values above 128 are either meta characters (if the screen has not been initialized, or if meta(3x) has been called with a TRUE param- eter), shown in the M-X notation, or are displayed as themselves.
 In the latter case, the values may not be printable; this follows the X/Open specification. o Values above 256 may be the names of the names of function keys. o Otherwise (if there is no corresponding name) the function returns null, to denote an error.
 X/Open also lists an "UNKNOWN KEY" re- turn value, which some implementations return rather than null.
 The corresponding key_name returns a character string corresponding to the wide-character value w.
 The two functions do not return the same set of strings; the latter returns null where the former would display a meta character.

 The filter routine, if used, must be called before initscr or newterm are called.
-The effect is that, during those calls, LINES is set to 1; the capabilities clear, cup, cud, cud1, cuu1, cuu, vpa are disabled; and the home string is set to the value of cr.
+Calling filter causes these changes in initialization: o LINES is set to 1; o the capabilities clear, cud1, cud, cup, cuu1, cuu, vpa are dis- abled; o the capability ed is disabled if bce is set; o and the home string is set to the value of cr.
 The nofilter routine cancels the effect of a preceding filter call.
 That allows the caller to initialize a screen on a different device, using a different value of $TERM.
 The limitation arises because the filter routine modifies the in-memory copy of the terminal information.